hankbao/libreboot/docs/gnulinux/configuring_parabola.md

 system, as a follow up to [encrypted\_parabola.html](encrypted_parabola.html).
-This guide is likely to become obsolete at a later date (due to the volatile
-\'rolling-release\' model that Arch/Parabola both use), but attempts will be made to maintain it.
+This guide is likely to become obsolete at a later date (due to the volatile 'rolling-release' model that Arch/Parabola both use), but attempts will be made to maintain it.

 **This guide was valid on 2014-09-21.
 If you see any changes that should